Snipedprox/Verizon/README.md

-Coding discord bots is my passion and profession maybe im not the best but i will be one of the best soon. i do not code in teams since it makes me anxious and i dont like teams 😐 i code alone and i dont make money of of coding this project is made by me. also if i ever send you a dangerous fake nitro link im sorry but i was hacked ( im gullible i think smh)
+Coding discord bots is my passion and profession maybe im not the best but i will be one of the best soon. i do not code in teams since it makes me anxious and i dont like teams 😐 i code alone and i dont make money of of coding this project is made by me.

 # basic information